MobiKin

 • Tap the "Download" icon and save the pictures on this computer.

-ensure enough storage space on iphone
+ensure enough storage on iphone

-Fix 6: Use iTunes backup
+> Fix 7: Use iTunes backup

 • Connect your old iPhone to a computer and run the latest version of iTunes.